Artemmkin/infrastructure-as-code-tutorial/docs/08-docker.md

 * `WORKDIR` changes the working directory of the container to a specified path.
 It basically works like a `cd` command on Linux.
 * `CMD` sets a default command, which will be executed when a container starts.
 This should be a command to start your application.

-Let's use these instructions to create a Docker container image for our raddit application.
+Let's use these instructions to create a Docker container image for our node-svc application.

-Inside your `my-iac-tutorial` directory, create a text file called `Dockerfile` with the following content:
+Inside your `my-iac-tutorial` directory, create a directory called `08-docker`, and in it a text file called `Dockerfile` with the following content:

 ```
-# Use base image with Ruby installed
+FROM node:11
-FROM ruby:2.3
+# Create app directory

-# install required system packages
+WORKDIR /app
-RUN apt-get update -qq && \
+# Install app dependencies
-    apt-get install -y build-essential
+# A wildcard is used to ensure both package.json AND package-lock.json are copied

-# create application directory and install dependencies
+# where available (npm@5+)
-ENV APP_HOME /app
+COPY package*.json ./
-RUN mkdir $APP_HOME
+RUN npm install
-WORKDIR $APP_HOME
+RUN npm install express
-COPY raddit-app/Gemfile* $APP_HOME/
+# If you are building your code for production
-RUN bundle install
+# RUN npm ci --only=production

-# Copy the application code to the container
+# Bundle app source
-ADD raddit-app/ $APP_HOME
+COPY . /app
-# Run "puma" command on container's start
+EXPOSE 3000
-CMD ["puma"]
+CMD [ "node", "server.js" ]
 ```

 This Dockerfile repeats the steps that we did multiple times by now to configure a running environment for our application and run it.

-We first choose an image that already contains Ruby of required version:
+We first choose an image that already contains Node of required version:
 ```
 # Use base image with Ruby installed
-FROM ruby:2.3
+FROM node:11
 ```

 The base image is downloaded from Docker official registry (storage of images) called [Docker Hub](https://hub.docker.com/).